The Streetwear Aesthetic: the Iconic Hype Style Unpacked

 Crown your style with a cap that reflects your interests and passions.
 Photo: Denner Trindade / Pexels

-Caps, especially baseball caps or bucket hats, top off many streetwear outfits, providing style and sun protection.
+Caps, especially baseball caps or bucket hats, top off many streetwear aesthetic outfits, providing style and sun protection.
 They also serve as another platform for branding or artistic expression, often featuring logos, patches, or embroidery.

 Supreme MM6 Maison Margiela T-ShirtPin